10 Benefits of Microservices Architecture for Business

 Despite significant costs associated with setting up an agile team and microservices infrastructure, this approach is widely recognized as a source of significant savings, especially in the long run.
 We have already mentioned several benefits that directly impact the bottom line – faster time to market, reduced costs for upgrading and scaling the system, etc.

 Additionally, the flexible nature of microservices reflects on the team structure.
-It allows to leverage dedicated team model and build agile teams – in-house and remote – responsible for specific modules or business functions.
+It allows to leverage dedicated team model and build agile cross-functional teams – in-house and remote – responsible for specific modules or business functions.
 These teams can work in parallel thus boosting productivity and delivery speed.

 Attractive for engineers